-After three months in England, I arrived back in Australia on 17th September, with exactly a fortnight to go to the first display of the
+After three months in England, I arrived back in Australia on 17th September,

 season.